Todos Santos Mexico – What To Do In One Day

 Colourful flags in the centro historico of Todos Santos.

-Staning next to a big cactus in Todos Santos.
+Staning next to a big cactus in Todos Santos Mexico

 Massive cactus at the end of the flag street